kesaralive/kesaralive/README.md

 ## I'm a Developer, and Student.
 - 👀 I’m interested in web development.
-- 🌱 I’m currently learning everything.
+- 🌱 I’m currently learning everything.🤣
 - 💞️ I’m looking to collaborate on Open Source Projects.